 When looking at a jacket, consider if you want weather protection "built-in" or if you prefer layering your coat under or over a shell.
 An insulated jacket with better weather protection will typically have a stiffer less breathable shell and are more expensive.
 It is our recommendation to buy a light shell when the weather turns for the worst.
 This is because no insulated jacket is "waterproof" and a shell provides a little more versatility for outdoor performance.Water

-In our testing, we learned that while soft-shelled face fabrics will bead on a light rain, they are far less water resistant then continuous face-fabric or quilted contenders.
+In our testing, soft-shelled face fabrics that bead during a light rain are far less water resistant then continuous face-fabric or quilted contenders.
 The most water-resistant fabrics in this review are those with the Pertex Quantum, a continuous non-porous shell and those featuring any form of rip stop technology.
-So if you want the ultimate level of water resistance, look for these fabrics and design.Wind
+If you want the ultimate level of water resistance, look for these fabrics and design.Wind

 If caught in an unsuspected windstorm, a jacket that provides some form of wind resistance is key.
 Typically jackets with a continuous face fabric that is non-porous are the best for these situations.
 Breathable face fabrics provide some level of wind-resistance but are far less wind resistant than a continuous shell.
 Consider the Pertex Quantum shell or a polyester option if you want the best in wind resistance.